christophknabe/multex/README.md

 * Services for reporting an exception in a nice textual format with its causal chain/tree
 * Redundancy-free stack traces in the case of indirectly caused exceptions

+## Documentation
+Online documentation is being migrated to directory [docs/user-guide](docs/user-guide), as the former publishing service at http://public.bht-berlin.de/~knabe/java/multex/ is no longer available.

 ## Author
  Christoph Knabe, former professor at [Berliner Hochschule für Technik - Berlin University of Applied Sciences and Technology](https://www.bht-berlin.de/).

 ## Copyright
 MulTEx is open source software copyrighted by the GNU LGPL.
 The copyright holder is the author.

-## Website
-The MulTEx website was traditionally hosted at http://public.bht-berlin.de/~knabe/java/multex/ As this service is no longer available, the contents are now migrated to GitHub.